-With DARAPRIM Direct, your patients will have a dedicated DARAPRIM Direct Case Manager to assist them through every step.
+With DARAPRIM Direct, your patients will have a dedicated DARAPRIM Direct Care Coordinator to assist them through every step.

 To learn how to prescribe DARAPRIM, click below.

 The DARAPRIM Direct Program was created to help patients obtain quick and affordable access to DARAPRIM.
-From the moment you’ve prescribed DARAPRIM, dedicated Case Managers can help educate and support your patients through every step.
+From the moment you’ve prescribed DARAPRIM, your dedicated Care Coordinator will help educate and support your patients through every step.

 The DARAPRIM Direct Program helps ensure that you have one less concern when it comes to getting your patients started on their medication.
-A DARAPRIM Direct Case Manager will work with your patient to understand their insurance coverage, financial needs and the financial assistance programs that they may be eligible for.1
+A DARAPRIM Direct Care Coordinator will work with your patient to understand their insurance coverage, financial needs and the financial assistance programs that they may be eligible for.1

 If you are uninsured and meet eligibility criteria, you can get DARAPRIM for no cost

 If you have commercial or private insurance, you may pay as little as $10 out-of-pocket for your prescription*

 If you are covered by Medicare or Medicaid, our team can refer you to independent copay foundations and state programs that may be able to help you pay for your disease treatment

 1Financial assistance programs are subject to terms and conditions and patient eligibility requirements.
 Restrictions, including where prohibited by law, may apply.
 Offers are subject to change or discontinuance without notice.
 Financial assistance programs are not insurance nor are they intended to be a substitute for insurance.